franzliedke/studio/README.md

 This will make sure the package in the `baz` directory will be autoloadable using Composer.

+#### unload: Stop using a studio package with Composer project

+    $ studio unload foo

+This will remove the path `foo` from the studio.json configuration.
+This means the package will not be loaded from the local development path anymore but will use your `composer.json` file's repositories definitions instead.

+This does not remove the package contents from the file system.
+See `scrap` for total removal.

+You can reload the package using the `load` command.

 #### scrap: Remove a package

 Sometimes you want to throw away a package.